dan-pereira/final-year-project/docs/proposal/proposal.md

 ### Programming tools / Tech stack

 > Describe the compiler, database, web server, etc., and any other software tools you plan to use.

-> We are hoping to use the following to implement our project.
+We are hoping to use the following to implement our project.
-1. AWS EC2 for server
+1. AWS EC2 for server running nginx with a custom-built UI to interface with the Smart Garden
+2. Python to implement backend and aws greengrass to communicate with raspberry pi

 ### Hardware
 > Describe any non-standard hardware components which will be required.